CaptCardoso/Subreddit-Classifier/README.md

 #### **Data Gathering**

-By using the [Pushshift's](https://github.com/pushshift/api) API, I was able to get 2000 posts from Reddit.
-1000 posts from starwars and startrek. subreddit each.
-I used the JSON() method to convert the data to json format.
-Once in json format it was easier to extract the subreddit information into a dataframe.
+By using the [Pushshift's](https://github.com/pushshift/api) API, I was able to get 2000 posts from [Reddit](https://www.reddit.com/).
+1000 posts from [starwars](https://www.reddit.com/r/StarWars/) and [startrek](https://www.reddit.com/r/startrek/) subreddit each.
+I used the json() method to convert the data to json format.
+Once in json format it was easy to extract the subreddit information into a dataframe.

 ---
 ## Methodology
 ---
 #### **Data Cleaning**
-- Checked or null values and replaced null values with an empty string
+- Checked for null values and replaced them with an empty string
 - The string [removed] appeared a lot in the selftext, this was used to replace an empty post.
 I replaced [removed] with an empty string
 - I set all the string column to lowercase